UbiquityRobotics/demos/magni_lidar/README.md

 After your map looks ok you MUST SAVE THE MAP or your map is lost on stopping gmapping!
 Here is the command to save the map

     rosrun map_server map_saver -f mynewmap-ils

+We suggest you move both the .pgm and the .yaml files into magni_lidar/maps so they can be found and used easily